 With many schools following the National Curriculum and leaning about the Moon, we’re here to help with those difficult to explain topics like Moon phases and how the Moon was made.

-And in the final half-hour module, we hand over to the audience, letting them guide the presenter through Q&As.
+For the final half-hour module, we hand over to the audience, letting them guide the presenter through Q&As.
 We have a selection of simulations and fulldome film clips to help answer some of these questions.
 Our presenters have a huge knowledge base, so it’s a good idea for children to prepare questions beforehand, maybe as part of a classroom activity.

 A typical show will last 1.5 – 2 hours.
 And as the show can be split into modules, multiple shows can be interspersed with morning break and lunch.

-Typical costs for the Lunar Experience Day are:
+The costs for our Lunar Experience are:

-£250 for a half day (up to 35 pupils)
+£250 for a half day: up to 2 x modular shows

-£400 for a full day (up to 70 pupils)
+£400 for a full day: up to 3 x modular shows

 Travel is free within a 20 mile radius of Hastings, and charged at 45p per mile if you need us to travel further.
-And if the journey will take us over 2 hours, we may have to charge for an overnight stay which costs an extra £35.
+And if the journey will take us over 2 hours, we may have to charge for an overnight stay which costs an extra £40.
 If our journey includes tolls and ferry charges, these will be added too.

 The travelling planetarium is for indoor use only and needs a floor space measuring 6 x 6 metres plus a height of 3.2 metres.
 The floor space needs to be clean and dry.
 Access to electricity is essential.